KaiGerdMueller/LOTH-1.5/README.md

 </br>
 -> when you killed every boss type at least once, sauron willappear and try to kill you. if you don't manage to kill him he will hunt you like this all the time.</br>
 </br>
--> you find many bosses in the nether, craft a netherporter to go there.</br>
+-> you find many bosses in the nether, craft a netherporter (looks like dark red crystalline stave) to go there. use teleportarrows to manage the rough terrain. you can't dig there, it's protected by strong magic (like ulmo,unlike underworld)</br>
 </br>
 -> when you killed him (and only a player who killed (nearly) all other bosses can kill him, by chanche, with anything), he will drop the ring. don't die with the ring in inventory, or you loose it and sauron comes again ( like before ).</br>
 </br>
--> craft an ulmo porter, teleport into ulmo, and drop the ring into the volcano in the center of ulmo.</br>
+-> craft an ulmo porter (looks a bit like netherporter, but different), teleport into ulmo, and drop the ring into the volcano in the center of ulmo. (at (x=0|z=0))</br>
 </br>
--> craft a raw magic wand, enchant it and make it an underworldporter. deal enough damage to underworld creatures to be allowed to use the melkor stave.</br>
+-> craft a raw magic wand (is a crooked stick), enchant it and make it an underworldporter. deal enough damage to underworld creatures to be allowed to use the melkor stave.</br>
 </br>
 -> enchant a stave creating a melkor stave.</br>
 </br>